xmootoo/OpTrade/docs/usage.rst

 When running forecasting experiments, you can use the `Experiment` class from `optrade.exp.forecasting` which supports PyTorch deep learning (DL) models.
-Several state-of-the-art models are available in the `optrade.pytorch.models`, allowing you to easily experiment with different modern DL architectures:
+Several state-of-the-art models are available in the `optrade.models.pytorch`, allowing you to easily experiment with different modern DL architectures:

 .. literalinclude:: examples/forecasting_torch.py
    :language: python